Should I translate my website? That’s a question many business owners ask themselves.

 English has long dominated the World Wide Web.
 Still does.
 As of the moment of this writing, the English languages makes up a little more than 26 percent of the Internet.
 That means, if your site is in that particular language, it appeals to the majority of online users out there.

-The bad news: it neglects the other 74 percent.
-That doesn’t seem right, does it?
-After all, that’s millions of users.
 Plus, it’s a growing group.
 While the English-speaking world is already well connected to the web, other languages like Chinese, Arabic and French still have millions of new users to add to the mix.
 A huge opportunity for growth in the future.

 So, without further ado, here are six types of businesses who can greatly profit from having a multilingual website.

-For anyone doing business on international markets, translating your website should be a no-brainer.
+For anyone doing business in international markets, translating your website should be a no-brainer.
 Language is often underestimated as a selling factor.
 However, in a study almost 60 percent of participants said that being able to get information about the product in their own language was more important to them than price.

 Let that sink in for a minute.
 Consumers care more about learning about your product in their native language than how much it costs to purchase it.